luebken/container-patterns/module-container.md

 Developing container based applications is still a fairly new topic.
 Even more general ideas like using containers as a module to architect applictions.
 Still this document tries to gather some best practices and suggests some new ideas to the community.
 Most of these ideas should be container runtime agnostic but still practical relevant with concrete examples.

-> Note: Many of these ideas are formalised in the [Open Containers Spec](https://github.com/opencontainers/specs) but we want to give guidance for todays tool chain.
+Many of these ideas are formalised in the [Open Containers Spec](https://github.com/opencontainers/specs) but we want to give guidance for tools which are used today.
+We try to link to Docker, rkt and OCI examples.

 > Note: This document is highly Work-In-Progress.
 Please get involved.
 Comment discuss and add your own ideas.